Putting Disabled Children In The Picture

 Picture Books

-We work with illustrators, writers and publishers to ensure that young disabled children become more visible in children's literature.
+We shall be working with illustrators, writers and publishers to ensure that young disabled children become more visible in children's literature.
 We want to see images of disabled children being good, naughty, happy, sad, right and wrong - everything that children can be.

-We work with disabled people, families, other organisations and the book world to develop and promote good practice.
-Some of this is enshrined in animated and illustrated stories and in the image bank area, all designed to inspire and encourage other illustrators and publishers.
+We have begun work with families and illustrators to promote good practice and create illustrated stories and an image bank to inspire and encourage other illustrators and publishers.

 Improved Communication

-In The Picture also examines how organisations deliver information to disabled children and their families and has published a research report "Sharing information with disabled children in the early years" which can be downloaded here.
+In The Picture will also look at how organisations working with disabled children deliver information to children and their families.
+We have recently completed and published a research report "Sharing information with disabled children in the early years" which you can download here.

 The ten guiding principles of In The Picture are rooted in the social model of disability and underpin the project.